RoldanAbellanaJr/RoldanAbellanaJr/README.md

 ## NAME : Roldan S. Abellana Jr.
-I am Roldan S. Abellana, with a flair for coding and database management skills.
+My name is Roldan S. Abellana Jr., with a flair for coding and database management skills.
 I thrive on tackling complex problems and crafting elegant solutions.
 My journey in tech has started when I took the BS Information Technology program.

 ## EDUCATION
 - BS Information Technology